cch0/opa-wasm-examples/README.md

-# OPA WebAssembly Examples For Koverse Policy Evaluation
+# OPA WebAssembly Examples For OPA Policy Evaluation

 A collection of examples which demonstrates how to evaluate against the same policy [policy.wasm](./config/policy.wasm) using different programming languages.
 The policy is expected to be written in Rego and compiled by WebAssembly.

-The koverse policy file included here is an example of Rego policy for evaluating PDU packets.
+The OPA policy file included here is an example of Rego policy for evaluating PDU packets.

 [opa_input.json](./config/opa_input.json) contains an example of PDU packet and [data.json](./config/data.json) contains the rules configuration parameters.